tier4/CalibrationTools/sensor/README.md

 # Sensor Calibration Tools

-Calibration tools for sensors used in autonomous driving and robotics (camera, lidar, and radar)
+Calibration tools for sensors used in autonomous driving and robotics (camera, lidar, and radar).

 ## Table of contents